MichaelEPope/nsrestlet/readme.md

 # NSRestlet

-A module which makes connecting to Netsuite Restlets using OAuth and NLAuth much easier.
+A module which makes connecting to Netsuite RESTlets using OAuth and NLAuth much easier.

 ## Why NSRestlet?

-Connecting to Netsuite Restlets with external programs can be really hard.
+Connecting to Netsuite RESTlets with external programs can be really hard.
 * NLAuth has to deal with password changes and two factor authentication problems (which will soon be required on high-permission accounts)
 * OAuth is really hard to set up
 * Netsuite errors for debugging NLAuth and OAuth applications are somewhat vauge